 Smart Access Memory

-Here’s what you will need to do.
+Here’s what you must need to accomplish.

 - Turn off your computer.